 It’s safe to say that I did not achieve all of these resolutions, but I did give it my best shot.
 I tried computer programming(which I found scary), I finished my first draft, and I’m a pescatarian, so I would say it’s pretty close.

 Yesterday, I made a new set of five goals for 2018:

 - Finish editing my first novel, and start researching publishing agencies

 - Start a research project on air pollution

 - Read a book every month

 Yes, it’s usually hard, not to say impossible, to actually, physically, in actuality achieve one’s new year’s resolutions.
-But hey, I’m an idealist, and a sci-fi geek who loves the multiverse theory.
+But hey, I’m an idealist and a sci-fi geek who loves the multiverse theory.

 Here’s how I like to think about it:

-According to the theory, there are an infinite number of parallel universes, every possible scenario of your life is already being played out.
+According to the theory, there is an infinite number of parallel universes, every possible scenario of your life is already being played out.
 In which one of them, your dreams do come true – where you do your laundry immediately; where you write every single day and don’t find writer’s block torture; where you say to yourself good job at the end of a year, making another new year’s goals.
 If crazy you in another universe can do it, why not crazy you in this one?

 Be you this year, and even though it might sound stupid (with a tiny tint of delusional), being yourself is the biggest change you could ever make.